MasonM/argo-workflows/docs/running-locally.md

 You have two options:

 1. Use the [Dev Container](#development-container).
-This takes about 7 minutes.
-This can be used with VSCode, the `devcontainer` CLI, or GitHub Codespaces.
+This is fully automated and typically takes less than a minute using the pre-built image.
+It can be used with VSCode, the `devcontainer` CLI, or GitHub Codespaces.
 1. Install the [requirements](#requirements) on your computer manually.
 This takes about 1 hour.

 ## Development Container

-The development container should be able to do everything you need to do to develop Argo Workflows without installing tools on your local machine.
-It takes quite a long time to build the container.
+The development container should have everything you need to develop Argo Workflows without installing tools on your local machine.
 It runs `k3d` inside the container so you have a cluster to test against.
 To communicate with services running either in other development containers or directly on the local machine (e.g. a database), the following URL can be used in the workflow spec: `host.docker.internal:<PORT>`.
 This facilitates the implementation of workflows which need to connect to a database or an API server.

 You can use the development container in a few different ways: